Fevarin, 100 mg 30 pcs.

 Skin and subcutaneous tissue disorders: photosensitivity reactions.

-In addition to the adverse events described during clinical trials, the following side effects have been reported during the post-marketing use of fluvoxamine.
+In addition to the adverse events described during clinical trials, the following adverse effects have been reported during post-marketing use of fluvoxamine.
 The exact frequency cannot be provided and is therefore classified as “unknown”.

 Endocrine system disorders: insufficient secretion of antidiuretic hormone.